rtreit/myexternalip/README.md

 How about the home PC just periodically checks for you, stores the IP address in the cloud in a secure location, and you can retrieve it on demand while you're out and about?

 Let's do this.

+## Getting the external IP address
+A simple Python script can run periodically check the Internet for its current public facing IP address.

+## Reading and writing the data to the cloud
+We'll need a place to store the data in the cloud.
+In this project we'll use OneDrive but you could easily adapt it to use another cloud provide like Google Drive or DropBox.